ADMINISTRATION:

 maker in Manchester.
 John had a private education in Ardwick,

 after which, in 1817, he joined the family business.
+The company

 flourished and was to become one of the biggest and most prosperous

 of all of Manchester's cotton industry.
-They made a fortune
+They made a fortune by

-by buying in coarse woollens and calicoes from local manufacturers
+buying in coarse woollens and calicoes from local manufacturers

-and personal friends like John Fielden and Thomas Ashton and
+and personal friends like John Fielden and Thomas Ashton and exported

-imported cotton, hides and corn.
+hides corn.

-as Joseph Brotherton
+group as Joseph Brotherton

 and John Shuttleworth,